PFPE/gravgui/readme.md

 ## TODO
 docs and docs action for build\
-releases (with chmod) instead of actions page archives\
+releases (with chmod?)\
-mac test exec - gtk and xquartz? fancier things?
+mac test exec - does it need anything fancier than brew?

 ### would be nice someday
 clean up filter + window function libraries\